jina-ai/jina/docs/concepts/orchestration/scale-out.md

                replicas=1)
 ```

-With 1 replica:
+With one replica:

 ```text
 Indexing 100000 Documents took 18.93274688720703s
 Searching 1000 Queries took 385.96641397476196s
 ```

-With 3 replicas and consensus:
+With three replicas and consensus:
 ```text
 Indexing 100000 Documents took 35.066415548324585s
 Searching 1000 Queries took 202.07950615882874s
 ```

-This allows to go from 2.5 to 5 QPS.
+This increases QPS from 2.5 to 5.

 ## Replicate on multiple GPUs